Kishore2005-Tech/evasion-product-landing-page/README.md

 🔗 https://kishore-p-iron-district-brutalist-cros.vercel.app/

 Project Overview
-Iron District is a visually web interface designed with a brutalist design.
+Iron District is a web interface designed with a brutalist design.

 The goal of this project is to demonstrate: